-Contract assets are stated at the historical carrying amount net of write-off and allowance for collectability in accordance with ASC Topic 310.
-The Group established an allowance for uncollectible contract assets based on estimates, historical experience and other factors surrounding the credit risk of specific customers which is essentially the expected net accumulated loss rates used in determining the fair value of guarantee liabilities under each product type.
-The profile of the borrowers are similar under each product; therefore, the Group applies a consistent credit risk management framework to the entire portfolio of borrowers under each product.
+Contract assets are stated at the historical carrying amount net of write-offs and allowance for collectability in accordance with ASC Topic 310.
+The Group established an allowance for uncollectible contract assets based on estimates, which incorporate historical experience and other factors surrounding the credit risk of specific type of customers which is essentially the expected net accumulated loss rates used in determining the fair value of guarantee liabilities under each product type.
+The profile of the borrowers are homogeneous for each product type and as such, the Group applies a portfolio approach in accounting for credit risk.
 For individual customers where there is an observable indicator of impairment such as fraud, a specific allowance is provided.
 The Group evaluates and adjusts its allowance for uncollectible contract assets on a quarterly basis or more often as necessary.
-Uncollectible contract assets are written off when the consideration entitled by the Group is due and a settlement is reached for an amount that is less than the outstanding historical balance or when the Group has determined the balance will not be collected.
-Contract assets are identified as uncollectible if the amount remains outstanding for 90 calendar days past due after the maturity of the underlying loan contract term, and no other factor evidences the possibility of collecting the delinquent amounts.
-Hence, the Group determined to write off corresponding contract assets and provisions for contract assets 90 calendar days after the last payment due date of the underlying loan contract terms.
-The Company recognizes contract assets only to the extent that the Group believes it is probable that they will collect substantially all of the consideration to which it will be entitled in exchange for the services transferred to the customer.
+Uncollectible contract assets are written off when the consideration entitled to be received by the Group is due and a settlement is reached for an amount that is less than the outstanding historical balance or when the Group has determined the balance will not be collected.
+Contract assets are identified as uncollectible if any repayment of the underlying loan is 90 days past due, and no other factor evidences the possibility of collecting the delinquent amounts.
+The Group will write off contract assets and the corresponding provisions if any repayment of the underlying loan is 90 days past due.
+Recoveries of contract assets previously charged off will be recorded when received by crediting the allowance in the period of recovery.